AirChem/F0AM/README.md

 # F0AM
 Framework for 0-D Atmospheric Modeling

-Most recent version: **v3.2**
+Most recent public release: [**v3.2**](https://github.com/AirChem/F0AM/releases/latest)

 ### INTRODUCTION
 F0AM is a MATLAB program for simulating atmospheric chemistry systems.
-It is designed to be user-friendly and adaptable to a variety of typical applications, including:
+It is user-friendly and adaptable to a variety of typical applications, including:
 - Analysis of laboratory chamber experiments
 - Interpretation of field observations from stationary and mobile platforms
 - Process and parameter sensitivity studies